-25. FINANCIAL INSTRUMENTS RISK MANAGEMENT
+24. FINANCIAL INSTRUMENTS RISK MANAGEMENT

 The Group's principal financial liabilities includes trade payables, due to related parties and lease liabilities.
 The main purpose of these financial liabilities is to finance the Group's operations.
-The Group's principal financial assets include trade receivables, employee loans, cash and cash equivalents and other receivables.
+The Group's principal financial assets include trade receivables, employee loans, cash and cash equivalents and margin on letter of credit.